michaelbrave/Template_42_Project_Readme/README.md

 ## Why Do This?

 ## What is 42?
-[42][42] is a free, non profit, project-based, peer-to-peer learning based coding school.
+[42][42] is a free, non profit, project-based, peer-to-peer learning coding school.
 It originated in France and now has over 20 campuses all over the world.
 More information can be found [here][42]

 ## Dependencies